 Next, turn your hand slowly until your palm is facing up.
-Move your hand forward over the dog’s muzzle back to just over his ears.
+Move your hand slowly over the dog’s muzzle back to just over his ears.
 The dog will try to follow the treat with it’s nose.
 Bend at the wrist while the dog is watching your hand.
 The treat will begin to move up and away from the dog’s nose.
 The dog should naturally sit as it tries to follow the treat.
-When it sits, give him the treat and say “GOOD DOG.”
+When the dog is sitting, give him the treat and say “GOOD DOG.”

 If it doesn’t Sit, DO NOT treat.
 Just start over!

 You can add the verbal command “Sit” once your dog begins to sit when it see you moving the treat.

 Repeat this up to 10 times per session.
 Do at least 3 or 4 training sessions per day until your dog does the behavior perfectly every time.